Many people have dental phobias, which prevents them from getting the treatment they may need. About 13% of people experience dental fears.

-The first step of overcoming any fears of dentistry is finding the right dentist who is capable of understanding your real or perceived fears.
+The first step of overcoming any fears of dentistry is finding the right dentist capable of understanding your real or perceived concerns.
 Not every dentist may be right for you.
-You may want to talk to your friends or co-workers or go meet with different dental offices to help find an environment you find the most calming and comfortable.
+You may want to talk to your friends or co-workers or meet with different dental offices to help find an environment you find the most calming and comfortable.
 Feel free to call or email our courteous staff if you have any specific questions about our office.
 If you choose St. Lawrence Dentistry, Dr. Hawryluk Jr. will ask you about what in the past has bothered or frightened you to help plan your dental experience.

 If you would like to learn more about Cetacaine please visit this site:

-If you would like more information on ‘Calm’ please follow this link:
+If you would like more information on ‘Calm’ please follow this link

 If you have dental anxiety, there is no need to worry.
 St. Lawrence Dentistry will ensure your comfort during any dentistry you may need.
 If you live in the Mississauga area and are looking for a dentist, please give us a call.